 Ray mentored her through the process, educating her on the ins and outs of building.
 He didn’t scoff at her big dreams—he believed in her.

 Day in and day out I’d find her at that house slamming out walls and hauling huge chunks of plaster to the dumpster in the yard.
-She chiseled tile, pulled up hardwood and busted up old bathtubs.
+She chiseled tile, pulled up hardwood and busted up old bathtubs that will need a new walk-in bathtub installation later.
 I never knew what I’d find her doing whenever I came to check her progress.
+It’s possible that a bathroom remodeling project will be done in the next few days.

 I was amazed at her perseverance.
 Elise, my fashionable, make-up loving 24 year-old daughter, now wore contractor t-shirts, dirty jeans and plaster in her hair.
 She’s never been dirtier, sorer or more bruised in her whole life.
 And she loved it.